Optimality Conditions for Multivariate Chebyshev Approximation: A Survey

 The most fundamental optimality condition is the so-called Kolmogorov criterion~\cite{Kolmogorov1948}.
-Informally, a generalized polynomial $\bp$ is the best uniform approximation $f$ if and only there exists no generalized interval whose sign matchs the sign of the error at the extreme points. \begin{theorem}[Kolmogorov criterion for real-valued uniform approximation] The generalized polynomial $\bp$ is the best uniform approximation of $f$ if and only if
+Informally, a generalized polynomial $\bp$ is the best uniform approximation $f$ if and only there exists no generalized interval whose sign matchs the sign of the error at the extremal points. \begin{theorem}[Kolmogorov criterion for real-valued uniform approximation] The generalized polynomial $\bp$ is the best uniform approximation of $f$ if and only if

-\end{theorem} Many authors use the statement~\eqref{eq:synchronized} of Kolmogorov criteria, e.g.: Rice~\cite[page 446]{Rice1963} says that extreme points satisfying this statement are not isolable; Shapiro~\cite[Lemma 2.2.1 page 7]{Shapiro1971} proves Kolmogorov's criterion; Powel proves the same criterion in~\cite[Equation (7.6) page 74]{Powel1981} and uses it to prove Chebyshev's alternation theorem.
+\end{theorem} Many authors use the statement~\eqref{eq:synchronized} of Kolmogorov criteria, e.g.: Rice~\cite[page 446]{Rice1963} says that extremal points satisfying this statement are not isolable; Shapiro~\cite[Lemma 2.2.1 page 7]{Shapiro1971} proves Kolmogorov's criterion; Powel proves the same criterion in~\cite[Equation (7.6) page 74]{Powel1981} and uses it to prove Chebyshev's alternation theorem.
 An equivalent statement of Kolmogorov criteria is that

 used e.g. in~\cite{Brosowski1983}.
-To see the equivalence, just expand the negation in~\eqref{eq:synchronized} and note that the minimum of some values is negative if and only if there exists a negative such value.
+To see the equivalence, just expand the nonpositive in~\eqref{eq:synchronized} and note that the minimum of some values is nonpositive if and only if there exists a negative such value.
 It is also equivalent to

 used e.g. in~\cite{Bartelt1974}. \begin{remark} In~\eqref{eq:synchronized},~\eqref{eq:Kolmogorov-min} and~\eqref{eq:Kolmogorov-max} we can change $f(x)-\bp(x)$ to $\bp(x)-f(x)$ because $p$ and $-p$ belong to $\V$.
 Also, in our context where we approximate real-valued functions, we can replace $f(x)-\bp(x)$ by $\sign(f(x)-\bp(x))$, e.g.,~\eqref{eq:synchronized} then becomes the signature condition